Fiber Optic Cables vs Copper Cables: Which to Choose

 Before deciding whether you should choose fiber optic cables or copper cables, consider the pros and cons.
 If you prioritize higher bandwidth and data transmission capabilities, fiber optic cables might be your best option.
 From a safety standpoint, because fiber optic cables are made of glass fibers, they pose no risk of fire or electrical hazards that may put your life at risk.
 Fiber optic cables are lighter and more efficient.

 Copper cables, while able to handle a greater load of electrical power and are highly conductive, making them ideal for electrical projects, have many cons that are difficult to overlook.
-Copper cables pose fire and shock risks and inevitable corrosion, making them expensive to replace.
+Additionally, Copper cables pose fire and shock risks and inevitable corrosion, making them expensive to replace.
 Copper cables limit transmission range, making them inconvenient for larger spaces.
 Overall, fiber optic cables are a more efficient and lasting option for your cable media solutions.
 When deciding between fiber optic and copper cables, understanding the difference between single conductor and multi conductor cable can significantly impact your network’s performance and scalability.

 Subscribe